Daily Presidential Tracking Poll

 Sign up for free daily updates

-The Rasmussen Reports daily Presidential Tracking Poll for Friday shows that 55% of Likely U.S. Voters approve of President Trump’s job performance.
-Forty-five percent (45%) disapprove.
+The Rasmussen Reports daily Presidential Tracking Poll for Friday shows that 54% of Likely U.S. Voters approve of President Trump’s job performance.
+Forty-six percent (46%) disapprove.

 Regular updates are posted Monday through Friday at 9:30 a.m.
 Eastern